Home Overview Spelling Grammar Usage Translate

 Ex: Dao religion.
 Shanghai.

-Mid-dot ( ∙ ) A mid-dot is a raised period, placed within a Peoplese word.
+Mid-dot ( ∙ ) A mid-dot is a raised period, placed within a Peoplese autoknow word.

-Peoplese has many hundreds of mid-dot words - greatly limiting memorization, a big time-saver for students.
+Peoplese has more than 2,000 mid-dot words, thus limiting memorization, a big time-saver for students.

 A mid-dot can be typed be pressing alt-m on a keyboard.
-For instructions, see FAQ, accessible atop the home page.
+For instructions, see FAQ (link on home page).

 Parentheses ( )